peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Throws:**

 * <code>CBORException</code> - The given type <code>t</code>, or this
- object's CBOR type, is not supported, or the given object's nesting is too deep, or another error occurred when serializing the object.
+ object's CBOR type, is not supported, or the specified object's nesting is too deep, or another error occurred when serializing the object.

 * <code>NullPointerException</code> - The parameter <code>t</code> is null.

 ### ToObject

-    public <T> T ToObject(Type t, PODOptions options) Converts this CBOR object to an object of an arbitrary type.
+    public <T> T ToObject(Type t, PODOptions options)

+Converts this CBOR object to an object of an arbitrary type.
 See the documentation for the overload of this method taking a CBORTypeMapper and PODOptions parameters for more information.
 This method (without a